Using Restrictions Lookup List and Filtering

 Exact Match Filtering

-If you only use what is on the Restrictions lookup list and select that exact text, the Recurring Research Tool will filter for an EXACT match to the text.
+If you select an item directly from the Restrictions lookup list and use that exact text in the filter, the Recurring Research Tool will filter for an exact match to that text.

 Use this when: You want to see only accounts with a specific, standardized restriction.